davidsvida/davidsvida.github.io/content/template.md

 ---
-title: "Example"
+title: "To be Determined"
 date: 2023-04-30
-description: "A test"
+description: "A template"
 showToc: false
 TocOpen: false
 draft: false